FelixofRivia/SNDatLHC_RTDQM/README.md

 ## General Information
 SND@LHC (Scattering and Neutrino Detector at the LHC) was designed to perform measurements with high-energy neutrinos (100 GeV to a few TeV) produced at the LHC in the pseudo-rapidity region 7.2 < η < 8.4.
-SND@LHC is a compact, standalone experiment located in the TI18 tunnel (480 m downstream of the ATLAS interaction point, IP1) and it allows for the identification of all three flavours of neutrino interactions with high efficiency.
+SND@LHC is a compact, standalone experiment located in the TI18 tunnel (480 m downstream of the ATLAS interaction point, IP1) and it allows for the identification of all three flavors of neutrino interactions with high efficiency.
 The SND@LHC detector consists of a hybrid system with a ∼ 830 kg target made of tungsten plates interleaved with nuclear emulsion and electronic trackers (scintillating fibers, SciFi), followed by a hadronic calorimeter and a muon identification system.

-The RTDQM is a multi-threaded python software, with a main script creating and managing threads monitoring and plotting data (using pyROOT) from different detector subsystems and luminosity provided by ATLAS.
-The structure is modular by design, allowing to add (or remove) monitoring plot.
-Moreover the structure of the detector and the DAQ boards mapping is read from a configuration file which can be easily swapped, resulting in an especially flexible tool.
+The RTDQM is a multi-threaded Python software, with a main script creating and managing threads monitoring and plotting data (using pyROOT) from different detector subsystems and luminosity provided by ATLAS.
+The structure is modular by design, allowing for the addition (or removal) of monitoring plots.
+Moreover, the structure of the detector and the DAQ boards mapping is read from a configuration file that can be easily swapped, resulting in an especially flexible tool.
 When a data taking run begins, the SND@LHC Online System starts the RTDQM, which is able to run independently and wait for new data to update the plots.

-DAQ boards mapping is read from a configuration file which can be easily swapped, resulting in an especially flexible tool.

 ## Usage